Public Works Audit

 At the Township's request an independent financial, work efficiencies and management audit was completed in late May 2015 for the Public Works Department.
-Mosaic Strategic Partners spent 13 weeks observing Public Works staff, compiling data and performing stakeholder interviews in attempt to identify potential solutions to address declining revenues.
+Mosaic Strategic Partners spent 13 weeks observing the Director and Public Works staff, compiling data and performing stakeholder interviews in attempt to identify potential solutions to address declining revenues.
 After the audit was completed, Public Works supervisory staff participated in a 2-day Business Case Analysis educational seminar and used this opportunity as a tool to implement some of the audit's recommendations.

 Mosaic's Project Goals included:

 - Get the parks back into shape after the department was disbanded in 2010

 - Determine how to catch up on street repairs

 - Explore any and all financing and grant options